Zebra2711/rofi/doc/rofi.1.markdown

 The help option shows the full list of command-line options and the current set values.
 These include dynamic (run-time generated) options.

+`-info`

+The info option shows useful information to include when reporting an issue.
+This includes compile time options, detected monitors and more.
+Please check the output for any personal information before posting online.

 `-version`

 Show the **rofi** version and exit.